lmbarros/romualdo-language/doc/instruction-set.md

 4. The callee does it's stuff.
 The VM will set the callee's stack such that index 0 will contain the function object representing the callee, index 1 will contain the first argument, index 2 the second argument and so on.
-5. Before returning, the callee pops all arguments and the function object representing itself from the stack.
+5. If the callee returns a non-void value, it pushes the return value into the stack and calls `RETURN_VALUE`.
+If the called returns void, it calls `RETURN_VOID` (without pushing anything).
+6. In either case, the execution of the `RETURN_*` opcode will pop all its locals and arguments (but will keep the return value on the top of the stack, if there is a return value).
-6. The callee executes the `RETURN` instruction.
-This passes the control back to the caller.
+7. The control passes back to the caller.

 This not something enforced by the virtual machine (VM) itself but rather, as the name implies, a convention.
 I'd say that it's generally a good idea to follow it, though.
 Don't try to outsmart the VM.

-TODO: What about return values?

 TODO: Eventually this will also be used to call Passages, which is the same as a function from the perspective of the VM.
 Maybe here I should call them something